 Waterborne paints are generally:

 - Thinned and cleaned up with water.
 Paint tools can be easily washed up in the water.

-- Lower in VOC than solvent-borne paints, lower odor.
+- Lower in VOC than solvent-borne paints, and lower odor.

 - Better thermoplastic properties stay softer and more flexible so it can cope better with movements in the substrate.

 - Faster dry time.

 - Generally more durable – better mold resistance, more resistant to chalking.

 - Less block resistant than solvent-borne paints, however, waterborne enamel technology has much better block resistance.